Food And Drink

 Walk west along the Coast Path and visit The Anchor at Seatown right on the coast.
 Carry your drink up to the terrace at the side of the pub to sit and sip with one of the best beer garden views in the country.
 It has been winning lots of awards recently.
 VisitEngland named it England’s finest pub.
 It also won Dorset’s best pub in the National Pub and Bar Awards in 2017 and 2018 and Dorset Magazine awarded it best pub of the year 2017 too.

 If you fancy pushing the boat out (not literally) in Lyme Regis, eat at Mark Hix Oyster and Fish House, with panoramic views over the bay.
+(Update July 2020 – Permanently shut at the moment but may reopen soon says this article.)

 An interesting choice is The Avenue Restaurant based at Weymouth College.
 Mark Hix works with the college, supporting the full-time students who cover all tasks in the kitchen and front of house.
 Book a table if you are after top quality food at a very good value.
 The restaurant is only open certain days during term time, check the website.